ParallelMaths/parallel/pages/7-30-sumaze.md

 So it seems that we have `10 + 7 + 4` (or 21) numbers that will have multiple marks because they have multiple divisors.

 However, you need to check for numbers that are divisible by 3, 5 and 7, because they would have been counted three times, not just once – when you look for numbers that are divisible by 3 and 5, then 3 and 7, then 5 and 7.
-In fact, the only number less than 150 divisible by 3, 5 and 7 is 105, so you only need to remove 2 from your tally, i.e., the answer is `10 + 7 + 4 – 2 = 19`.
+In fact, the only number less than 150 divisible by 3, 5 and 7 is 105, so you only need to remove 2 from your tally, so that it is only counted once, i.e., the answer is `10 + 7 + 4 – 2 = 19`.
 :::